nguidi/donejs/tutorials/mvc/mvc.construct.md

 ### Instantiation

-When a new class instance is created, it calls the class's <code>init</code> method with the arguments passed to the constructor function:
+When a new construct instance is created, it calls the class's `init` method with the arguments passed to the constructor function:

-    $.Class('Person',{
+    can.Construct('Person',{
       init : function(name){
         this.name = name;
       },